Understanding How Your Diet Impacts High Blood Pressure

 Understanding the impact of diet on high blood pressure

-You might not think about how snack foods and frozen foods – the very same items that are common in our fridges and pantries – are impacting your heart health.
-In reality, diet plays a crucial role in managing blood pressure levels.
-Consuming foods high in sodium, saturated fats, and cholesterol can lead to elevated blood pressure over time.
-These dietary choices contribute to the buildup of plaque in the arteries, narrowing blood vessels and making it harder for the heart to pump blood effectively.
+You might not think about how snack foods and frozen foods – items that are common in our fridges, freezers and pantries – are impacting your heart health, but diet plays a crucial role in managing blood pressure levels.
+Consuming foods high in sodium, saturated fat and cholesterol can lead to elevated blood pressure.
+In addition, these foods can also lead to an increase in fat stored around the liver, which can subsequently cause type 2 diabetes and cardiovascular diseases.

-Unfortunately, in today’s fast-paced world, ultra-processed foods have become a staple in many diets.
-These foods, while convenient, are often laden with excessive sodium, sugar, and unhealthy fats, contributing significantly to hypertension.
-Studies have shown that a diet high in ultra-processed foods is linked to an increased risk of high blood pressure, obesity, and other metabolic disorders.
-The high sodium content, in particular, is a key culprit in raising blood pressure levels, making it imperative to reconsider our reliance on these foods.
+Unfortunately, in today’s fast-paced world, poor quality, energy-dense foods have become a staple in many diets.
+These foods, while convenient, are often laden with excessive sodium (in the form of salt), sugar, and unhealthy fats, contributing significantly to incidences of hypertension.
+A study in Canada has shown that a diet high in ultra-processed foods is linked to an increased risk of high blood pressure, obesity, and diabetes.
+The high sodium content of ultra-processed foods, in particular, is a key culprit in raising blood pressure levels, making it imperative to reconsider our reliance on these items.

 Risks of untreated hypertension

-Untreated high blood pressure poses significant risks to overall health.
-It increases the strain on the heart and blood vessels, raising the likelihood of heart disease, stroke, and kidney damage.
-Additionally, hypertension can damage the arteries, leading to atherosclerosis and potentially life-threatening complications such as heart attacks and aneurysms.
+Untreated high blood pressure poses significant risks to overall health by increasing strain on the heart and blood vessels, raising the likelihood of heart disease, stroke, and kidney damage.
+Additionally, hypertension can damage the arteries, leading to atherosclerosis (a build-up of plaques in the arteries) and potentially life-threatening complications such as heart attacks and aneurysms.

 Stay informed about the latest news and resources for blood pressure control.
 Subscribe to our newsletter now!